 Bárður and Þorkell revenged Dumbur and killed Harðverkur and 30 other titans who were with him.
 There was a new king in Norway, King Harald, who ordered everybody to pay him taxes.
 Bárður was not keen on doing so and left Norway to try settlement in Iceland, as so many of our settlers did.

 Plus many other people, some of which are mentioned by name in the Saga, and some even in great detail as is the case with the strange appearance of Bárður's cousin, Þorkell skinnvefja.

 The sea voyage of Bárður Dumbsson and Bárður Heyangursson was a rough one and lasted for 50 days.
 Then they finally saw the white Snæfellsnesjökull glacier towering over the peninsula.

-They now decided on parting ways and Bárður Heyangursson sailed to the west and north and settled in Bárðardalur valley, which I am going to write about soon, as by the end of that valley you will find the extraordinary beautiful waterfall Aldeyjarfoss.
+They now decided on parting ways and Bárður Heyangursson sailed to the west and north and settled in Bárðardalur valley, by the end of that valley you will find the extraordinary beautiful waterfall Aldeyjarfoss.
 Bárður Heyangursson didn't live for long up north as he decided that the south was a better place to live.

 He moved to Fljótshverfi in the south and settled at Gnúpar and got the name Gnúpa-Bárður.
 The notorious volcano Bárðarbunga is named after Gnúpa-Bárður.
 Bárðarbunga, Iceland's largest volcanic system, lies under the ice cap of Europe's largest glacier, Vatnajökull.